-Indian Biryani & Italian Risotto share some similarities: Seeraga samba rice & arborio rice have been cooked al dente in both recipes and have the same consistency.
+Interestingly Indian Biryani & Italian Risotto share some similarities: Seeraga samba rice & arborio rice have been cooked al dente in both the recipes as they both are of same texture.

 Seeraga samba rice is a quintessential ingredient of biryani in south India as it has a wonderful flavor, it does not gather into thick lumps and most importantly it absorbs the flavors of masala.

 Biryani served in Dindigul Thalapakatti Restaurant in Chennai is my son’s favorite dish.
-So I tried to reproduce the same in my kitchen and he was happy that I nailed it successfully!
-Please find below the recipe for seeraga samba biryani and for brinjal gravy (kathrikai thokku) that is usually served as a side for biryani in restaurants.
+So my attempt to reproduce the same in my kitchen turned out to be a successful one and you can find below the recipe for seeraga samba biryani & brinjal thokku (kathrikai pachadi) usually served in restaurants :

 I recommend you to prepare any biryani 2 or 3 hours before serving (and keep it warm in a hot casserole) so that the masala is fully absorbed by rice and you can savor biryani heartily.
-This is one of the reasons behind the taste of biryani served in restaurants.
+This is the main reason behind the taste of biryani served in restaurants.

 First let us get into the recipe for restaurant style Seeraga Samba Vegetable Biryani: